btimofeev/UniPatcher/app/src/main/res/raw-pl/faq.md

 Aplikacja będzie wyświetlać ten błąd jeżeli suma kontrolna przechowywana w łatce nie jest taka sama jak suma kontrolna ROM-u.
 To znaczy że ROM nie jest kompatybilny z łatką.
 Potrzebujesz wybrać inny ROM .
 Często jest kilka wersji ROM-u dla danej gry (Np. mamy wersję Europejską, Amerykańską, Japońską, lepszy dump lub gorszy itp.).

-Romhakerzy często publikują sumę kontrolną pliku ROM (na stronie internetowej albo w pliku Readme.txt razem z łatką).
-Potrzebujesz ją porównać z twoim ROM-em.
-Dłużej przytrzymaj na pliku w menedżerze plików i wtedy zobaczysz trzy linijki: CRC2, SHA1 i MD5.
-Masz poprawny ROM jeżeli jedna z tych linijek równa się z sumą kontrolną podaną przez Romhakera.
-Jeżeli sumy kontrolne się nie równają poszukaj innego ROM-u.
+ROM hackers often publish checksum of the accompanying ROM file (on a web page or in README file).
+Compare that to the one you have.
+Long tap the file in the file manager and you will see these 3 lines: CRC32, SHA1 and MD5.
+If one of those numbers are the same, you have the ROM the patch was written for.
+If not, you need a different ROM.

-#### I can not find the correct ROM for the game "Pokemon Emerald".
+#### I can not find the correct ROM for the game "Pokémon Emerald".

 Większość łatek do gry "Pokémon - Emerald Version" działa z ROM-em "Pokemon - Emerald Version (U) \[f1\] (Save Type).gba".